johnyi0826/linkedin_scrape/README.md

 This program is used to scrape the basic info from the LinkedIn.

 To get the best performance, Linux system is strongly recommended.
-It would take 3 to 4 seconds for open one individual page.
+It would take 3 to 4 seconds to open one individual page.
 For Windows, it would take 8 to 10 seconds, while for Mac OS, it would take 15 to 20 seconds.
 Because the webdriver libaray is well supported in Linux.

 Installation